 This section contains all the various areas that WPD are currently focusing on with a view to reduce losses going forward.
-These actions can be split into three areas: - actions completed before 2017, actions completed during 2017 and plans for 2018 and beyond.
+These actions can be split into three areas: - actions completed before 2018, actions completed during 2018 and plans for 2019 and beyond.
 These actions will allow WPD to reorganise the network to make it run more efficiently with the revenue protection, identifying actions that can be taken to prevent or reduce energy loss to theft or unmetered supplies.
 However, there are also some discussions, particularly in the network design section, of policies where WPD will be able to implement in the near future, with reference to the innovation projects which are investigating them.
 Where appropriate, WPD has referenced the SOHN recommendations to which the actions correspond to.

-7.2 Actions Completed Before 2017
+7.2 Actions Completed Before 2018

-- The discontinuation of cable tapering on all feeder and service cables; - A comprehensive programme of stakeholder engagement including biennial stakeholder consultation events; - Reducing cable lengths. - Rationalisation of transformer sizes and application; - Voltage reduction. - The on-going reduction the variable losses in underground cables by removing the smaller cross-sectional area cables from normal use.
+- The discontinuation of cable tapering on all feeder and service cables; - A comprehensive programme of stakeholder engagement including biennial stakeholder consultation events; - Reducing cable lengths; - Rationalisation of transformer sizes and application; - Start of voltage reduction across WPD; - The on-going reduction the variable losses in underground cables by removing the smaller cross-sectional area cables from normal use; - The development of a new losses page on the WPD website; - Creation of a Losses Engineer post within the Policy Section;